 Although the PBBB works alongside professional scientists, professors and other community naturalists any person of any skill level is invited to attend.
 Through the use of the iNaturalist tool you take photos and record observations of every species that you find.
 This is a uniquely fun way to experience nature in the Blue Ridge Mountains of North Carolina!
 An online community of experts can later help you identify your species.
 You never know if there is a researcher waiting to find a species that you took a photo of!
 Through opportunities like bioblitzes around the world many new species discovered are by citizen scientists just like you.

-12:30pm-2:00pm Congregate in Discovery Center to upload your observations to iNaturalist and draw raffle prizes
+3:00pm-4:00pm Congregate in Discovery Center to upload your observations to iNaturalist

 Each zone will have a trail leader that is familiar with the trail and where to begin/end.
 Participants are welcome to turn around at any point since majority of the zones would be 2 miles roundtrip.
 There will be 4 zones that participants can choose from: